-I often get questions about whether or not organic produce is healthier than non organic/conventional produce (for the purpose of this article, I will use non organic and conventional interchangeably).
-The answer is a little complicated and depends on how we are defining healthy but I will break it down below.
+I often get questions about whether or not organic produce is healthier than conventional produce (in this article, I will use non organic and conventional interchangeably).
+The answer is a little complicated and depends on how we define health, but I'll break it down below.

 Calories & Nutrients in Organic Food vs Convectional Food

-Organic (1): the USDA certifies products as organic based on national requirements that they have set forth.
-Produce can be labelled as organic if it is grown in soil that has not had any of the prohibited substances used in it the previous three years and the crop must be grown using organic seeds.
-There are some synthetic substances approved for use to help with soil fertility, crop nutrients, and managing crop weeds, diseases, and pests.
-Products labeled as organic only have to actually be 95% organic.
+(1) Organic: the USDA certifies organic products based on national requirements they have outlined.
+For a product to be labeled organic, it must be grown in soil that has not been exposed to prohibited substances in the past three years and must be planted with organic seeds.
+However, some synthetic substances are approved for use in soil fertility, crop nutrition, and managing crop weeds, diseases, and pests.
+Organic products only need to contain 95% organic ingredients.

-Fun fact: if the producer has less than $5,000 in gross sales from agriculture, they do not need to be certified by the USDA to label their food as organic.
-They are still expected to follow the USDA organic regulations, however they can not use the USDA organic certified seal.
+An interesting fact: a producer who has less than $5,000 in annual gross sales from agriculture does not have to be certified by the USDA in order to label their food organic.
+USDA organic regulations still apply to them, but they cannot use the USDA organic seal.
 I'm guessing this is likely the case for some of the small farms and produce sellers that we see at local farmers markets.

 "Made with organic [specific ingredient]" (1): contains at least 70% organically produced ingredients.